 “Believe me, in ten years’ time I will have become another Saint Olav.”
 (May 8, 1945, to Bjørn Foss.)

 Fortunately, he was wrong.
 Quisling’s name is still used to describe the various European puppet regimes that collaborated with the Nazis, and more generally, as a slur for any individual who seems to favor a foreign nation more than his own.

 Mir Jafar was an ambitious leader under the Nawab of Bengal, Siraj-Ud-Dalah.
-In 1757, Robert Clive of the British East India Company made a deal with Mir Jafar, et al. They agreed to hand over the Bengali army at the Battle of Plassey in exchange for control of the new puppet state.
+In 1757, Robert Clive of the British East India Company made a deal with Mir Jafar.
+They agreed to hand over the Bengali army at the Battle of Plassey in exchange for control of the new puppet state.
 This new puppet state, with Mir Jafar as its Nawab, paid large bribes to the Company and its officials.
 Two years later, Mir Jafar realized that the British were after much more: total control of the Indian subcontinent.
 He attempted to ally with the Danish to stop them, but this only resulted in defeat and Mir Jafar being replaced.
-His replacement also attempted to stop British domination, but failed and was deposed.
-Mir Jafar, having regained the graces of the British, was placed back on the throne until his death in 1765.
+His replacement also attempted to stop British domination but failed and was deposed.
+Having regained the British graces, Mir Jafar was placed back on the throne until he died in 1765.

 “Mir Jafar of Bengal and Mir Sadiq of Deccan are disgrace to the faith, disgrace to humanity, disgrace to the nation.” – Allama Iqbal